ochaff/ochaff.github.io/_posts/2025-10-30-HTS-visualization.md

 ---
 ## Hierarchical time series reconciliation

 In order to visualize the necessity for hierarchical reconciliation, let us first forecast the 3 time series independently.
 We fit an ARIMA model on $x(t),y(t),z(t)$.
-At first glance the

 ![](https://ochaff.github.io/figures/ARIMA_forecast.png)

+At first glance the forecast looks good, which is to be expected given the simple data we generated.
+However looking again at the trajectory, one can immediately view the incoherence.
+The ARIMA forecast is made of values the system **cannot be in**.
+Thus appears the reason why forecast reconciliation is useful, and often results in **improvement in performance**.

 <iframe src="https://ochaff.github.io/figures/forecast_reconciliation.html"
         width="100%" height="700" frameborder="0"></iframe>

+This interactive plot visually shows two of the most common hierarchical reconciliation methods namely **Bottom-Up** and **GTOP** or projection based reconciliation.

+**Bottom-Up** consists in keeping the values of $x(t)$ and $y(t)$ fixed and setting $z(t) = x(t) + y(t)$.
+This is the simplest reconciliation method (one can observe that the reconciled forecast is lined up vertically with the original)

+**GTOP** consists in projecting the forecast on the coherent plane.
+One can see the reconciled forecast is lined up  with the original perpendicularly to the plane $z(t)=x(t)+y(t)$.